bulib/dataWebsite/manage/naming-convention.md

 ## What is a File Naming Convention?

-Researchers often use structured guidelines called filled naming conventions to describe the content and date of the file.
+Researchers often use structured guidelines known as filled naming conventions to describe the content and date of the file.
 These conventions help you track different versions of a file and determine which is the most current.

 ## Why Use a File Naming Conventions?